 from these breedings the Biewer Yorkie was developed.
 The breed was officially recognized in 1989 by the ACH (Allgemeiner Club der

 Today Yorkshire Terriers and Biewers are considered two different breeds.
 Against the wishes of some of the Biewer clubs, some American

 breeders are importing Biewers and crossing them with Yorkshire Terriers and calling them Biewer Yorkies.
-The clubs state, "Breeding back to
+The clubs state, "Breeding back

 to the Yorkie is a big no-no, as purebred is NOT achieved by breeding with another breed."

-A hybrid breeder who mixes the Biewer and the Yorkie states, "There can be Biewer and Yorkshire color puppies in a single litter, but only in the
+A hybrid breeder who mixes the Biewer and the Yorkie states, "There can be Biewer and Yorkshire color puppies in a single litter, but only in